 If you provide false information, you might boost some sales initially, but in the long run, it might just have a negative effect.

 A single product can have different colors.
 You need to follow precise filters so the users can narrow down their search results.
-Use Color Attribute to describe the color of your product.
+Use Color Attributes to describe the color of your product.

 Major merchant shops will deny your product if there is a mismatch between the product’s actual color and the information given on the landing page.

-Google Shopping uses primary colors to determine the varieties of product color.
-Although there are many shades of blue but Google may not recognize these unique colors.
+Google Shopping uses primary colors to determine the varieties of product colors.
+Although there are many shades of blue, Google may not recognize these unique colors.

 In this case, you need to learn how to bucket unique colors into primary color categories.

-A bad resolution will prevent buyers from getting into the details.
+A bad resolution will prevent prospects from getting into the details.
 It is your duty to make sure that your product photos have high resolution to support zoom in/out.